ovinifalcao/APatternForLife/readme.md

 # Welcome to A Pattern for Life!
 This is a project that aims to be a "Cheat Sheet" for some Design Patterns.
-Its name is a joke with the ideia f partner for a life time, like a romance between the coder and its code.
+Its name is a joke with the ideia of partner for a life time, like a romance between the coder and its code.
 This repo aims to be a easy way for me to find this patterns and keep this in mind, along the examples I'll use a lot of code samples from the community, but all the rights are reserved to the original authors.

 ### Strategy Pattern